atarr3/campvideo-data/README.md

 Recreating all figures, tables and results in the [Validation](#Validation) step requires working installations of [Python](https://www.python.org/downloads/) version 3.9 or greater and [R](https://cran.r-project.org/src/base/R-4/).
 All code in this repo was tested under Python version 3.9.7 and R version 4.0.5 on a Windows 10 machine.

 ### Prequisites
+#### CMake and C++ Compiler
 Installing the required Python packages requires both CMake and a C++ compiler.
 For macOS users, these requirements are normally already satisfied.
 Windows users should install a C++ compiler from [Microsoft Visual Studio Community Edition](https://visualstudio.microsoft.com/downloads/).
-Be sure to install the latest x86/x64 C++ build tools and the Windows SDK for the appropriate Windows platform.
+Be sure to install the latest x86/x64 C++ build tools and the appropriate Windows SDK for your Windows platform.

 CMake can be installed via the command